-The surrounding, rugged landscape of the Riserva dello Zingaro in Sicily protects the soft, white sand and astonishing, clear water of its hidden beach.
-Steep paths and the province’s label as a protected area keep crowds away from the more than four miles of coastline decorated with transparent, blue waters, a backdrop of rugged cliffs, and subtropical vegetation.
+The rugged landscape of the Riserva dello Zingaro in Sicily protects the soft, white sand and clear water of its hidden beach.
+Steep paths and the province’s label as a protected area keep crowds away from the more than four miles of coastline decorated with transparent water, rugged cliffs, and subtropical vegetation.

 4. Macarro Beach, Basilicata

 This small, hidden beach, a favorite among locals, remains mostly overlooked by tourists.

 It lies along the shores of Basilicata, spreading across the edge of the Tyrrhenian Sea, and provides an idyllic setting that makes Macarro Beach perfect for swimming, snorkeling, and sinking into the comforts of a lounge chair underneath the hot, summer sun.